Reasoning from hypotheses in *-continuous action lattices: Introduction

 It should be noted that residuals are division operations associated with the partial ordering rather than equality.
 The idea of residuation in algebra and logic goes back to the works of Krull \cite{Krull1924}, Ward and Dilworth \cite{WardDilworth1939}, and Lambek \cite{Lambek1958}.
 For more information about the connections between residuated algebraic structures and substructural logics, one may consult \cite{Galatos}.

 The class of all action lattices is finitely axiomatizable in first-order, and hence its first-order theory belongs to $\Sigma^0_1$.
-This bound is precise, since the equational theory of action algebras is $\Sigma^0_1$-hard \cite{Kuzn2021TOCL}.
+This bound is precise, since the equational theory of action lattices is $\Sigma^0_1$-hard \cite{Kuzn2021TOCL}.